-These acts of misconduct include those student behaviors that are generally described as deliberate and which disrupt the orderly educational process in the classroom or on school grounds.
-This level of misconduct usually involves the support of the Administration or the MTSS Core Team to engage in data based problem solving tools to identify possible reasons for the misconduct.
-Repeated/Flagrant Occurrences of Continued Level II Acts of Misconduct may be treated as Level III Acts of Misconduct based on its frequency and severity.
+These acts of misconduct include those student behaviors which are generally described as deliberate and which disrupt the orderly educational process in the classroom or on school grounds.
+This level of misconduct usually involves the support of Administration or the MTSS Core Team to engage in data based problem solving tools to identify possible reasons for the misconduct.
+Repeated/Flagrant Occurrences of Continued Level II Acts of Misconduct may be treated as a Level III Act of Misconduct based on its frequency and severity.